 You can find the route we took in the map below.

-From there, we went through the canyon wall until we reached the Calico Tanks.
 The trail official ends at the tanks, however most hikers climb up the sandstone rocks just behind the tanks to reach the sweeping cityscape views of the Vegas valley.

 We do recommend downloading Alltrails to help you find your way.
 We have no affiliation with them, but we’re big fans after our incident on the Upper Gateway trail (nearby in Calico Basin).